chris-warner-II/chris-warner-II/README.md

 **Since my Ph.D.**, I have taken some time to pursue personal growth 🌱 and a passion for music 🎶.
 During that time, I self-produced an album of original songs I wrote, performed and recorded. <!-- My [SoundCloud](https://soundcloud.com/chris-warner-10) -->
 My interest in lyrics and poetry led me to a side project exploring phonemic word representations and transformer networks.
-That side project resulted in consulting work with [CODA Biotheraputics](https://www.codabiotherapeutics.com) applying machine learning to predict protein-ligand interactions for drug discovery.
+That side project resulted in consulting work with [CODA Biotheraputics](https://www.codabiotherapeutics.com) applying machine learning and NLP models to predict protein-ligand interactions for drug discovery.

 I am currently looking forward to the next step in my career and life journey.
 For more information, please visit my [linkedin](https://www.linkedin.com/in/chris-warner-ii/) profile.